munna845/munna845/README.md

 ## 🧠 About Me

 As a passionate **Backend Developer** with **1 year of experience**, I specialize in building scalable, secure, and efficient web applications using **Python**, **Django**, and **REST APIs**.
-I enjoy turning ideas into powerful backend systems, focusing on clean architecture, optimized database design, and maintainable code.My goal is to continuously improve my skills in **data structures, algorithms, and system design**, while contributing to projects that make a real impact.
+I enjoy turning ideas into powerful backend systems, focusing on clean architecture, optimized database design, and maintainable code.My goal is to continuously improve my skills in **system design**, while contributing to projects that make a real impact.
 I am dedicated to writing clean, maintainable code and continuously learning new technologies to deliver high-quality software solutions.